balvig/motion-hybrid/README.md

 Links with anchor `#self` will open the new url within the current view without pushing a new view on to the stack:

-### POST/PATCH/DELETE
+### Non-GET requests

-Any non-GET requests (forms etc) will display the result within the current view, and automatically refresh all other views so that all pages are up to date when changing something
+Any non-GET requests (form posts etc) will display the result within the current view and also automatically refresh all other views so that pages are up to date.

 ## The Bridge